 By: MADDI MCGILLVRAY

-Something bewitching is coming to Netflix this Halloween season.
-In keeping with the current trend of TV reboots, revivals, and returns—which have seen many beloved shows like Will & Grace, Gilmore Girls, The X-Files, and Twin Peaks being brought back to life—Netflix’s newest binge-worthy series offers a new take on everyone’s favourite teenage witch.
+Something bewitching is coming to Netflix this Halloween season!
+In keeping with the current trend of TV reboots, revivals, and returns, Netflix’s latest binge-worthy series offers a new take on everyone’s favourite teenage witch.
 A spinoff of Netflix’s highly popular Riverdale series, Chilling Adventures of Sabrina is based on the Archie Comics and the origin story of Sabrina the Teenage Witch.
 Just in time for Halloween, Netflix will be releasing the entire first season (totalling 10 episodes of about 40 minutes in length) on October 26th.

 The brainchild of Riverdale showrunner and Chief Executive Officer of Archie Comics, Roberto Aguirre-Sacasa, this adaptation of the character is much darker than the beloved sitcom from the 1990s.
 The first episode begins with Sabrina Spellman (Kiernan Shipka) wrestling to reconcile her dual identity as half-witch and half-mortal as she approaches her sixteenth birthday.
 Unbeknownst to her friends, Sabrina’s birthday also marks the date of her Dark Baptism, where her aunts Hilda (Lucy Davis) and Zelda Spellman (Miranda Otto)—along with a High Priest of the Church of Night named Father Blackwood (Richard Coyle)—are pushing for her to become a Bride of Satan.
-Refusing to simply sign her life over to the dark arts, Sabrina now must stand against the evil forces that threaten her, her family, and the people of Greendale—all while trying to live her life as a normal teenager.
+Refusing to sign her life over to the dark arts, Sabrina now must stand against the evil forces that threaten her, her family, and the people of Greendale—all while dealing with the real-life dramas of being a teenager.

 Mad Men alum Kiernan Shipka will be stepping into the role of the titular blonde witch.
 Rue Morgue got the exclusive opportunity to visit the set of Chilling Adventures of Sabrina in Vancouver, British Columbia and to talk with the star of Netflix’s chilling new reboot.